 You may have a pretty good idea of what you spend on bills such as rent/mortgage, utilities, car payments, auto insurance, etc., but it is easy to forget about all of those smaller expenses that consume your income each month.
 These might include groceries, gas, streaming apps, daily coffee on the way to work or even lunches.
 This is often how a budget looks great on paper and then somehow doesn’t seem to work as planned.
 These small items sneak in and gobble up bits of your income somewhat unseen.
 Being realistic about your expenses is vital to managing your money.

 The debt category of your financial picture is one that people often try to avoid.
 Though you are likely aware of any substantial debt you have in the abstract, the actual numbers can seem overwhelming.
 Taking the time to really list all of your debts, big and small (even that small loan from your great uncle) is vital to beginning to plan your financial future.
+Also consider that debt is not a negative thing, so long as you manage it well, and work with the right lenders.
+For instance, you can get a home equity loan in Texas to consolidate several smaller debts and reduce the amount of your monthly budget that’s eaten up by interest alone.
+It’s a case of recognizing that the right type of debt can be empowering rather than restricting.

 Pay Yourself First